About this course

 A-levels with Extended Project Qualification

-If you are taking an EPQ in addition to 3 A levels, you will receive the following offer in addition to the standard A level offer: AAB including mathematics (minimum grade A) and either physics, chemistry or further mathematics (minimum grade A) plus grade A in the EPQ
+If you are taking an EPQ in addition to 3 A levels, you will receive the following offer in addition to the standard A level offer: AAB including Mathematics (minimum Grade A) and either physics, chemistry or further mathematics (minimum Grade B) plus grade A in the EPQ

 A-levels contextual offer

-We are committed to ensuring that all applicants with the potential to succeed, regardless of their background, are encouraged to apply to study with us.
-The additional information gained through contextual data allows us to recognise an applicant's potential to succeed in the context of their background and experience.
-Applicants who are highlighted in this way will be made an offer which is lower than the typical offer for that programme, as follows: AAB including mathematics (minimum grade A) and either physics, chemistry or further mathematics (minimum grade A).
+We are committed to ensuring that all learners with the potential to succeed, regardless of their background, are encouraged to apply to study with us.
+The additional information gained through contextual data allows us to recognise a learner’s potential to succeed in the context of their background and experience.
+Applicants who are highlighted in this way will be made an offer which is lower than the typical offer for that programme as follows:

 International Baccalaureate Diploma